detelinradev/OpenClassrooms-Project5/README.md

 SafetyNet Alerts is architected following the Model-View-Controller design pattern.

-When developing the application TDD and Agile techniques are used.
+When developing the application the Agile practice ATDD(acceptance test driven development) is used.
 Following are the user stories and the acceptance criteria defining the behaviour of the application:

 1. As an emergency responder, I want to be able to get a list of people serviced by a